-If staff send an email in error which contains the personal information of another person, they must inform the ICT manager immediately and follow our data breach procedure.
+If staff send an email in error which contains the personal information of another person, they must inform the Digital Operations Leader, Data Manager and Principal immediately and follow our data breach procedure.

 Staff must not give their personal phone numbers to parents or pupils.
-Staff must use phones provided by the school to conduct all work-related business.
+Where provided, Staff must use phones provided by the school to conduct all work-related business.
+In other cases, staff must receive permission from the Principal before using personal phones for work-related matters.